kodamail/imgtree/readme.txt

 ================================================================================
 3. Install

-First, let's think of your situation to use imgtree.
+First, think of your situation to use imgtree.
 For example,

-(A) Create image files on a workstation and put image files on the public server for browsing.
+(A) Create image files on a workstation and put image files on a public server for browsing.

-(B) Create image files on a workstation and put image files on the laptop PC for local browsing.
+(B) Create image files on a workstation and put image files on a laptop PC for local browsing.

 (C) Create image files and browse them on a local PC.